 Fear is nothing more than a lingering emotion that’s fueled by your imagination.
 Danger, on the other hand, is real.
-Fear will always be there when you put yourself out of your comfort zone and that isn’t bad as it means you’re at last making real progress.
-Fear is actually essential, it is your survival signal and what has kept you active and thinking about your future.
+Fear will always be there when you put yourself out of your comfort zone, and that isn’t bad as it means you’re at last making real progress.
+Fear is essential; it is your survival signal and what has kept you active and thinking about your future.

 Making mistakes and getting things wrong

 I have experienced the frustrations and trauma of getting things wrong.
 You feel so stupid.
-But, when I analysed it I can see where I went wrong.
-Usually, it was because I did not put enough time into thinking things through, or I swayed against my better judgement, or I acted on bad advice.
+But, when I analysed it, I can see where I went wrong.
+Usually, it was because I did not put enough time into thinking things through, or I went against my better judgement, or I acted on bad advice.

 Trust is what good relationships are built on

-If there is no love there is no trust.
-If there is no trust then productivity will always be low and mistakes made.
-Most of the time you probably accept the thoughts that bombard your mind every day as the truth, and worse, you act on them.
-Your thoughts come from your beliefs and your beliefs about the world were formed from your family, friends, and other influences in your life.
-You have to develop beliefs and trust that will support you well.
+If there is no love, there is no trust.
+If there is no trust, then productivity will always be low and mistakes made.
+Most of the time, you probably accept the thoughts that bombard your mind every day as the truth, and worse, you act on them.
+Your ideas come from your beliefs, and your views about the world were formed with your family, friends, and other influences in your life.
+You have to develop feelings and trust, which will support you well.
 If you don’t challenge your thoughts and instead accept them as the truth, you are setting yourself up for some difficult challenges.